hackclub/InspireMateBot/README.md

 Contributions are welcome!
 If you'd like to contribute to Inspire Mate Bot, please check out the [CONTRIBUTING.md](https://github.com/hackclub/InspireMateBot/blob/main/.github/CONTRIBUTING.md) file for guidelines.

----

-Feel free to customize or expand upon this README to better fit your project's needs!